 For example, the warehouse team may be consistently forgetting to include packing slips.
 Everyone works together to disqualify the less likely causes and identify the most probable reason.
 Then they develop a solution to prevent the problem from reoccurring.

 2. Check Sheet

 Check sheets are the most adaptable tool on Ishikawa’s list.
 Warehouse employees can use check sheets to mark off daily tasks, count inventory, or (as in the example below) record the days on which issue occurred.
+The increase in responsibility on the part of workers is beneficial to encouraging workers to check their work.
 Managers can use check sheets to identify patterns and make more informed decisions about how to run the warehouse.

 A flowchart (sometimes called stratification or run chart) illustrates each separate step in a workflow.
-It helps warehouse teams make incremental changes instead of overhauling the entire shipping workflow.
+Using a workflow can assist in determining which part of the workflow requires more scrutiny.
+It also helps warehouse teams make incremental changes instead of overhauling the entire shipping workflow.

 4. Control Chart

 A control chart is a more sophisticated flowchart that shows how a workflow changes over time.
 It includes a line for the average, a line for the upper control limit (UCL), and a line for the lower control limit (LCL).

 By comparing data on the current shipping workflow to these lines, warehouse managers can differentiate between normal fluctuations and unexpected spikes.